HaoCuii/Taskify/README.md

 # Workflow

 ## **Overview**
 Workflow is a full-stack, responsive web application that allows users to collaborate on tasks in real-time.
-Built with React and Tailwind CSS for the frontend, and Firebase Realtime Database for the backend, the app provides a seamless, dynamic platform for creating and joining rooms to work together efficiently.
+Built with React and Tailwind CSS for the frontend, and Firebase Realtime Database for the backend.
 The primary features include creating rooms, joining rooms, and real-time task collaboration, making it an ideal tool for teams and individuals looking to manage tasks collaboratively in a fluid, real-time environment.

 ---